Vaccinated pregnant women pass antibodies on to their babies, early research shows - The Boston Globe

 Pregnant women who receive a coronavirus vaccine not only acquire protective antibodies against the virus for themselves but also may pass along immunity to their babies, emerging research shows.

-Brenna Hughes, vice chair for obstetrics and quality at Duke University, said several recent preprints, which are papers that have not yet been peer-reviewed, are "the first to show what we had hoped would be true, which is that these vaccines could be potentially protective through antibodies passed on to the fetus."
+Brenna Hughes, vice chairwoman for obstetrics and quality at Duke University, said several recent papers that have not yet been peer-reviewed are “the first to show what we had hoped would be true, which is that these vaccines could be potentially protective through antibodies passed on to the fetus.”

 Advertisement

-"So worries about possible risk and harm may be proven quite the opposite.
-In fact, it may be proven that the vaccines actually provide protection to the developing fetus," said Hughes, who is also co-chair of the American College of Obstetricians and Gynecologists' covid-19 task force.
+“So worries about possible risk and harm may be proved quite the opposite.
+In fact, it may be proved that the vaccines actually provide protection to the developing fetus,” said Hughes, who is also co-chairwoman of the American College of Obstetricians and Gynecologists’ COVID-19 task force.
 She was not involved in the studies.

-One preprint, which was published this month, studied more than 130 vaccinated women - 84 of whom were pregnant and 31 lactating.
-It found that these women had similar immune responses to the vaccine as nonpregnant women, suggesting that the vaccine would be just as effective for them.
+One paper that was published this month studied more than 130 vaccinated women, 84 of whom were pregnant and 31 lactating.
+It found that these women had immune responses to the vaccine similar to those of nonpregnant women, suggesting that the vaccine would be just as effective for them.

 Advertisement